matloff/TidyverseSkeptic/README.md

 former does not imply the latter, and more often implies the opposite.

-* Tidy's abstractness is due to philosophy of functional programming (FP).
-The latter is popular with many sophisticated computer scientists, but is difficult even for computer science students, thus unsuited for nonprogrammer students of R.  (Actually, base-R has a rich set of its own FP functions, but my point is that these are not appropriate at the start of the R learning process.)
+* Tidy's abstractness is due to the philosophy of functional programming (FP).
+The latter is popular with many sophisticated computer scientists, but is difficult even for computer science students, thus unsuited for nonprogrammer students of R.  (Actually, base-R has a rich set of its own FP functions, but my point applies to them as well; they are not appropriate at the start of the R learning process.)

 * The FP philosophy replaces straightforward loops with abstract use of functions.
 Since functions are the most difficult aspect for noncoder